(628) 267-4400

 Filing keeps your reporting history current.

-Why File a Zero Liability Return Online
+Why File a Zero Liability Return Online with eFileExcise720

 eFileExcise720 is built specifically for electronic Form 720 submission through an IRS-authorized e-file process.
+This platform is built specifically for federal excise tax compliance, not general income tax filing.

-• E-file Form 720 through an IRS-authorized provider
+E-file Form 720 through an IRS-authorized provider.

-• Complete a guided online filing process
+Complete a guided online filing process.

-• Submit through secure data handling
+Submit through secure data handling.

-• Receive electronic IRS acknowledgment after acceptance
+Receive electronic IRS acknowledgment after acceptance.

-• Keep your quarterly filing history organized
+Keep your quarterly filing history organized.

 If you later need to correct a return, you can file Form 720-X. If you need to claim a refund, Form 8849 filing is also supported when applicable.